shlokamohanty/i-write-sometimes/_posts/2026-09-11-control-room.md

 Megan visited New York again with her family this time.
 We were talking about how moving from a structured environment to an unstructured environment, makes you question the things you knew before.
 I learnt that after Megan visited me the last time.
 Existentialism.
 The first year after undergrad, many feel that way, I suppose.
 We often discuss all the new emotions we've felt in this past year.
 We both have grown so much; I can tell.
 We both are starting our 6th year here in the US.
 India is starting to feel a lot more distant.

 And in the past 6 years, everything has been so ephemeral.
 I’ve left earlier with much more ease.
 Taking photos and videos has, thus, become hard.
 But since last year, I’ve had this feeling to [stay](https://shlokamohanty.github.io/i-write-sometimes/2026/08/05/leaving.html).
 Lately, I've found myself pulling out my phone a little bit more to take photos and videos.

+Megan asked me the day before how do I not get tired.
+My life has been extremely busy for the past 5 years; this is my 6th year.
+The only difference is I'm actually making things and doing what I like.
+It's not like I wasn't doing what I liked earlier, but I am discovering emotions.
+And its role in my life.

+Sometimes, I look at my peers.
+They've had complete lives before this.
+Worked, had a slower life.
+Some travelled.
+Some are/were in serious relationships.
+I've had long relationships, but none of them were serious.
+I have catered a wedding, though.
+Worked as a server and worked in an ice cream shop.
+I have rather funny and silly stories from undergrad, especially from when I was 19.
+Like when my best friend threw up on me.
+Or when I made a song and sang it out loud with my air guitar.
+Running at 4:50 pm to drop my physics homework into the mailbox.
+Had to hunt for dimes across the campus.
+Went to backyard Midwest-indie concerts.
+Watched many sunrises and sunsets.
+I guess I have some random stories.
+Swam in the lake.
+Skipped rocks.
+Megan and Urmika say I did a lot in college.
+I did, I think.

+And, I mentioned this to Fatema today.
+She said, I've had these profound life experiences, for example, my high school experience.

+But, I’m not just defined by the learning experiences from my trauma.
+If I just defined my life by those experiences, of course, I'd continue to look at myself as broken, but there's so much more than that.
+That while there were parts that were bad, there was a lot of good - the nuance.
+Same with college.
+There was a lot of fun and good.
+It was beautiful.
+I was quite silly; still am.

+It's easy to look around and imagine what their lives would have been like and crave that.
+It's easy to forget that I've had a life before, just a very different one.

+Well, part of the GitHub tagline is "Change is constant".
+Something Amisha and I have agreed on repeatedly.
+Ephemerality.
+It’s a good thing.
+When I say stay vs. leave, in terms of change, I think it has more to do with the control of that change.
+In this particular case, I mean leave as chosen change, and stay as imposed change.
+Leaving is you controlling the change; staying is my environment changing in front of me.

 ---